Exploring New Techniques and Materials in Art

 Art supplies, traditionally designed for specific techniques, can be repurposed or combined in innovative ways to create unique effects and push artistic boundaries.
-So what can we use to innovate within our practice?
+Some things to think about (especially if you’re interested in mixing your materials): So what can we use to innovate within our practice?
 What supplies can impact our message?

 Now for the fun part.
 Art supplies and experimentation!
 What could be some combinations to explore in your practice?
 Here are some of my favorites that I like to recommend to my students in order to begin exploring new ways to create.